Engaged Summer Students

 Is the site accessible to public transportation?
 Yes

 Strong written and verbal communication skills.
-Experience with social media platforms and content creation.
+Experience (or willingness to learn) UKG Ready software platform and content creation/modification.

 Ability to work independently and collaboratively.